Euro-BioImaging/BatchConvert/README.md

 Alternatively, specifying ``--profile docker`` or ``--profile singularity`` will pull a docker or singularity image with the dependencies, respectively, and use this image to run the workflow.
-These options require that the respective container runtime (docker or singularity) is available on your system.
+These options assume that the respective container runtime (docker or singularity) is available on your system.
 If singularity is being used, a cache directory will be created at the path ``./.singularityCache`` where the singularity image is stored.